lawrencesalinas/Project-1/README.md

 Player 2 catches specific amount of balls, player 2 wins else Player 1 wins

-##MVP

-shooter & catcher
-two movable objects that can move from left to right ball that fires at the will of the shooter  and moves at a certain speed use key a and d for player 1 to move and space bar to fire use key  left and right for  player 2 ball have a specific speed player 1 fire rapid balls  60- 80 balls (player has control when to fire) player 2 need to catch the ball if player  2 catches certain amount of balls player 2 wins else player 1 wins if ball collides with player 2, player 2 gets a score if ball collides with the upper edge player 1 gets a score will display winning message
+## MVP

+* render two players
+* two movable objects that can move from left to right
+* render a circle that fires at the will of the shooter  and moves at a certain speed
+* use key a and d for player 1 to move and space bar to fire
+* use key  left and right for  player 2
+* player 1 fire rapid circles (player has control when to fire)
+* player 2 the protector needs to catch the circle
+* implement detection
+* if player  2 catches certain amount of circles player 2 wins else player 1 wins
+* if the circle collides with player 2, player 2 gets a score if the circle collides with the upper edge, player 1 gets a score
+* will display winning message

 #Stretch

-add game modes to change ball speed player 1 and player 2 animation
+* add game modes to change ball speed
+* player 1 and player 2 animation
-Player 1 limited fire special ball
+* Player 1 limited fire special ball
-Player 2 limited ability to slow down balls
+* Player 2 limited ability to slow down balls